zhbjsh/homeassistant-ssh/README.md

 #### Number of logged in users

 A simple sensor command with one static sensor.
-The command returns a number on the first output line, which will be the value of the sensor.
+The command returns a number on the first line, which will be the value of the sensor.

 ```yaml
 # Sensor command with static sensor